 - $250, cost for each detailed analysis of SCAD coronary angiogram by an intervention cardiologist (most participants have several)

 - $800, average cost for the staff time for a detailed review and data abstraction of one SCAD patient's medical records

-- $3,500, cost per family for genome wide association study or one SCAD patient and her/his family members
+- $2,500, cost for replication genome wide association study of 100 SCAD patients

 - $500,000, annual research costs for continuing SCAD research at current level (need more to expand)